The official website for the States of Guernsey

 • Inspection reports must be kept in a format which can be reproduced in a printable form and is secure from loss or unauthorised interference.

-• An employer receiving a report must keep it at the site where the inspection was carried out until the construction work is completed and then at his/her office for 3 months.
+• An employer receiving a report should keep it at the site where the inspection was carried out until the construction work is completed and then at their office for 3 months.

 • Protection may be removed but only for the time and to the extent necessary to gain access for the performance of a particular task and shall be replaced as soon as practicable.
 The task must not be performed unless effective compensatory safety measures are in place.